 Currently, the National Osteoporosis Foundation (NOF) recommends testing for:

 If you aren't in one of these categories yet, don't wait until you are to start doing some weight-bearing exercise.
 Some "uplifting" activity now might prevent frail bones later.

 For men, testing is done more on a case-by-case basis because the guidelines haven't caught up to the reality that bone health is also a male health concern.

 Osteopenia can be treated either with exercise and nutrition or with medications.
-But some doctors are increasingly wary about overmedicating people with osteopenia.
+But some doctors are increasingly wary about overmedicating people who have osteopenia.
 The fracture risk is low to begin with, and research has shown that medication may not reduce it that much.
 We also don't know if the medications might have some long-term effects.
-So if your T-score is closer to -1, you're better off getting more weight-bearing exercise, calcium, and vitamin D. If you're closer to -2.5, you're more likely to be prescribed alendronate (Fosamax), risedronate (Actonel), or raloxifene (Evista).
-Estrogen (Premarin, Estrace, other brands) is still FDA-approved for prevention of osteoporosis, but only women who've had a hysterectomy would take estrogen by itself, because it increases the risk of uterine cancer.
-And the combination of estrogen with progestin (Prempro) is now primarily used for relief of short-term menopausal symptoms like hot flashes because it has been found to increase the risk of breast cancer, heart attacks, strokes, and blood clots in the legs and lungs.
+So if your T-score is under -2, you need to be sure you are doing regular weight-bearing exercise, and you are getting enough vitamin D and dietary calcium.
+If you're closer to -2.5, your doctor may consider adding medication to keep your bones strong.